a National Heritage Area

-National Park Service (NPS) recommends that community members or organizations interested in National Heritage Area (NHA) designation undertake a feasibility study (rather than completing an application or nomination) to assess whether (1) the landscape has an assemblage of natural, cultural, historic and scenic resources that, when linked together, tell a nationally important story; (2) an organization exists that has the financial and organizational capacity to coordinate heritage area activities;and (3) support for NHA designation exists within the region.
-NHA feasibility studies can be prepared by community members, a consultant or the NPS.
+The National Park Service (NPS) recommends that community members or organizations interested in National Heritage Area (NHA) designation undertake a feasibility study (rather than completing an application or nomination) to assess whether (1) the landscape has an assemblage of natural, cultural, historic and scenic resources that, when linked together, tell a nationally important story; (2) opportunities exist for increasing public access to and understanding of key natural, cultural, historic, and scenic resources, (3) an organization exists that has the financial and organizational capacity to coordinate heritage area activities;and (4) support for NHA designation exists within the region.
+NHA feasibility studies can be prepared by community members, a consultant, or the NPS.

 Feasibility Study Guidelines or the Guidelines PDF